Governance

 - Breaking changes MUST bump the version

-- SPs MUST reject unknown Profile versions
+- SPs MUST reject unknown profile versions

 - SPs SHOULD support profile version negotiation